xando/django-rocket-engine/docs/index.rst

 Welcome
 =======

-Welcome to Django on AppEngine documentation.
+Welcome to Django Rocket, Django on AppEngine documentation.

 Motivation  to create  this project  was  the fact  of publication  by Google CloudSQL backend.
 This library as  it is is not for production